 Find your accommodation now!

 Moreover, it was the cork industry that first allowed this town to become well known; and that helped the Catalan vineyards by producing corks for them.
 Palafrugell is especially famous for producing Cava corks.
 While the last cork factory closed in the 1970’s but you are still able to feel the trace of cork production and learn all about it at the museums.

 In addition, this town has many fascinating archaeological ruins around 30km away that are worth a visit.
 The ruins of Empúries are absolutely gorgeous, with a wonderfully peaceful and preserved setting.
 Overlooking the sea, these ruins have over 2,500 years of history that you shouldn’t miss!

 The location of this costal town is truly magnificent.
 With an array of breathtaking beaches alongside traditional Spanish buildings, it really is a sight you will surely remember.

 There are several small reefs along the coast of Palafrugell, which have split this section of the Costa Brava into 7 beautiful sandy beaches.
 You can do a wide range of activities on the beaches, from renting kayaks, to attending sailing school, to scuba diving!
 Here are a few:

-- Scuba Diving is a very popular activity in Palafrugell, which is a great location due to the multiple reefs and the marine life nearby.
-A popular company is Poseidon Calella.
+- Scuba Diving is a very popular activity in Palafrugell, which is a great location due to the multiple reefs and marine life nearby.
+A popular company is Dive Calella.
 If you are an experienced diver or want to try it for the first time, this is a good place to start.

 Walking around Palafrugell

-#How to get there from Barcelona (126km):
+How to get there

 - Get on B-10 from Via Laietana, Plaça de Pau Vila, Carrer del Dr. Aiguader and Exit 22